 Zack uses light and shadow well in his films too, which adds depth to the scenes.
 He will often add black borders around the edge of a scene or object to focus attention on that particular place or thing.
 This is used in both Dawn Of The Dead and Watchmen.

-Zack also plays with perspective by having things close up appear larger while things further away appear smaller.
-This can
+Zack also plays with perspective by having things close up to appear larger while things further away appear smaller.

 Superheroes In Zack Snyder Movies